mkhouse/far-west-masters/README.md

 # far-west-masters
-Far West Masters email and web templates and scripts
+Far West Masters email and web templates and scripts.

+## Email templates
+Folder to keep email templates for use with the HTML email editor for FWM news and race announcements.

+## HTML table templates
+Sample table templates for use with Squarespace.

+## Screenshots
+Screenshots of email templates and table templates, and other useful info.

 ## Squarespace process notes